-- Restrooms: Stagger use by students one at a time. - Physical Education: Participants in youth and adult sports should wear face coverings when participating in the activity, even with heavy exertion as tolerated, both indoors and outdoors. - School athletic activities and sports should follow the CDPH Outdoor and Indoor Youth and Adult Recreational Guidance.
+- Limit nonessential visitors, volunteers and activities involving other groups at the same time.
+School tours are considered a non-essential activity and increase the risk of in-school transmission. - Restrooms: Stagger use by students one at a time. - Physical Education: Participants in youth and adult sports should wear face coverings when participating in the activity, even with heavy exertion as tolerated, both indoors and outdoors. - School athletic activities and sports should follow the CDPH Outdoor and Indoor Youth and Adult Recreational Guidance.
 Note that risk of infection transmission increases for indoor activities; indoor sports are higher risk than outdoor sports due to reduced ventilation.
-And transmission risk increases with greater exertion levels; greater exertion increases the rate of breathing and the quantity of air that is inhaled and exhaled with every breath. - Conduct classes outdoors whenever possible, maintaining physical distancing. - Hallways: Minimize congregating through hallways.
-For example, establish one-way walking/passage areas. - Staff Break Rooms: Close break rooms if the occupancy limit exceeds the 6-foot rule and allow staff to eat their meals at their assigned workstations.
-Allow staff to eat meals in available outdoor areas or in large, well- ventilated spaces.
+And transmission risk increases with greater exertion levels; greater exertion increases the rate of breathing and the quantity of air that

+- is inhaled and exhaled with every breath.
+For example, consider part-day instruction outside, maintaining physical distancing. - Hallways: Minimize congregating through hallways.
+For example, establish one-way walking/passage areas. - Consider use of non-classroom space for instruction, including regular use of outdoor space, weather permitting. - Staff Break Rooms: Close break rooms if the occupancy limit exceeds the 6-foot rule and allow staff to eat their meals at their assigned workstations.
+Allow staff to eat meals in available outdoor areas or in large, well- ventilated spaces. - Limit communal activities.
+Alternatively, stagger use, properly space occupants and clean in between uses. - Minimize congregate movement through hallways as much as practicable.
+For example, establish more ways to enter and exit a campus, create staggered passing times when necessary or when students cannot stay in one room and use visual reminders on the floor that students can follow to enable physical distancing while passing and waiting in line.
+In addition, schools can consider eliminating the use of lockers, which can become congregating areas.